datacite/shiba-inu/README.md

 ## Installation

 Using Docker.

 ```
-docker run -p 8075:80 datacite/shiba-inu
+docker run -p 8090:9200 datacite/shiba-inu
 ```

+You can add logfiles in `/tmp` folder.

-You can now point your browser to `http://localhost:8075` and use the application.
+You can now point your browser to `http://localhost:8090` and view the pipeline results.

 ## Development